Bisandi/Shimmer-Events/README.md

 # Shimmer-Events
-This a website designed for event planning
+This a website designed for event planning made using HTML, CSS